Magyar57/mugOS/Docs/Building.md

 - Windows: Not supported.
 Please use WSL2.

 To build the operating system image, run `make` in the root folder.
+If you wish to use a specific compiler or linker, see [Compilers and Linkers](./CompilersAndLinkers.md).

 Note: If you don't wish to recompile binutils and gcc, and install the dependencies, you can use the docker build or a Nix-Shell.

 ## Docker build

 The [Dockerfile](../Environment/Dockerfile) will build an image containing all the dependencies as well, and can be used to build the image without downloading the dependencies on your system.
 To do so, run the following commands:

 - Change current directory to mugOS folder `cd path/to/mugOS`
 - Build the compiler-hosting image: `ln -sf Environment/Dockerfile && docker build -t mug-os:2.0 . ; rm Dockerfile`